By: Jared P.

-Also, bear in mind that being interested in a topic and agreeing to it is one thing, but writing about it in order to persuade the reader is a different thing altogether.
+Also, bear in mind that being interested in a topic and agreeing to it is one thing, but writing about it to persuade the reader is a different thing altogether.

 You need to prove that your point is logical without becoming emotional and by using concrete evidence.

 Once you have selected your topic, you must give considerable thought to developing your claim.
-There are five different types of claims.
-If not all then include some of them in your argumentative essay.
+There are different types of claims.
+If not all, then include some of them in your argumentative essay.